forta-network/docs/docs/scanner-pools.md

 ## Claiming rewards

 !!! warning "Phase II feature"
     This is a feature that will be activated and useful in the second phase of the transition to delegated staking.
 At the time of reading these docs, the feature may not be available on Forta App just yet.
-The rewards accrued in FORT will be forwarded to owner wallets until this feature is available.
+The rewards accrued in FORT will be forwarded to pool owner wallets until this feature is available.

 After the rewards are calculated at the end of each epoch, they are transferred to the rewards distributor contract.
 This contract allows the pool owner and the delegators to claim their rewards.